redouanedebart/Bank/README.md

 the whole thing.
 Given that some results are dependent, the output at the end of the simulation is often far from what is expected.
 Some testing has been made with the parameters 10, 2, 2, 2, 2.

+One of the most obvious issue I had was the inadequate data structure used to store events.
+I used a queue but the way I pushed events into it made it necessary to be able to sort it.
+I wanted to try to use a priority queue to solve this problem, but I didn't have enough time left.